odkr/pandoc-zotxt.lua/man/man1/pandoc-zotxt.lua.rst

 "references" metadata field.
 This speeds up subsequent processing, because data that has already been fetched from Zotero need not be fetched again.

 To use such a bibliography file, set the "zotero-bibliography" metadata field to a filename.
-If that filename is relative, the file is searched for in the resource search path; if no file of the given name can be found there, the filename is interpreted as being relative to the directory of the first input file or, if no input files were given, the current working directory.
+If that filename is relative, it is interpreted as being relative to the directory of the first input file or, if no input files were given, the current working directory.

 The filename may contain environment variables.
 Variable names are enclosed in ``${...}`` (e.g., ``${HOME}`` will be replaced with your home directory).